 If you’re looking to get a taste of the ECT on a day hike, try the Spout Path in Bay Bulls.
 My friend Gemma hiked this section as part of her multi-day trip along the East Coast Trail.

-She hiked the Spouth Path from end to end (16.2 km total), but if you she says “most day hikers start at the Bay Bulls trailhead and turn around at the Spout (11km one way).
+She hiked the Spouth Path from end to end (16.2 km total), but she says “most day hikers start at the Bay Bulls trailhead and turn around at the Spout (11km one way).
 It makes for a long but rewarding day for experienced hikers.”
 The Spout is the highlight of the trip.
-It’s an impressive wave and rive-powered geyser.
+It’s an impressive wave and river-powered geyser.

 If you are in Bay Bulls, don’t miss taking a puffin and whale watch trip.
 I did this tour on my first trip to Newfoundland and it was so fun.
 You’ll cruise through the Witless Bay Ecological Reserve.
 For me, the highlight was spotting puffins and lots of other seabirds.
 But whales are also common, and sometimes you can see icebergs too!